Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ## Known Issues, Limitations and Workarounds
-- Currently, ADLS Gen2 cannot be managed via the az cli 2.0.
-  - **Workaround**: Use the REST API to automate creation of the File System.
 - Databricks KeyVault-backed secrets scopes can only be create via the UI, and thus cannot be created programmatically and was not incorporated in the automated deployment of the solution.
   - **Workaround**: Use normal Databricks secrets with the downside of duplicated information.
-- Databricks Personal Access Tokens can only be created via the UI.
-  - **Workaround**: User is asked to supply the tokens during deployment, which is unfortunately cumbersome.
 - Data Factory Databricks Linked Service does not support dynamic configuration, thus needing a manual step to point to new cluster during deployment of pipeline to a new environment.
   - **Workaround**: Alternative is to create an on-demand cluster however this may introduce latency issues with cluster spin up time.
 Optionally, user can manually update Linked Service to point to correct cluster.